ztlbells/cs269-nlp-4-ml/summary/effective-way-for-GK.md

 ## Approaches and Results: IR, NN and Combination
 ### Information Retrieval (IR)
-Since GKHMC questions require finding the most relevant candidate to the question stem from 4 choices, IR approach is applicable by following the pipeline below:
+Since GKHMC questions require finding the most relevant candidate to the question stem from 4 choices, IR approach [(source code)][14] is applicable by following the pipeline below:
 > 1. Use **Naive Bayes classifier** to classify questions.
 > > -  Features include length, entity number and verb number of candidates.
 > > - Do 10-folder cross validation on question dataset.